DreamWorks Animation in amusement parks

-Since the early 2000s, DreamWorks Animation, an American animation studio, owned by NBCUniversal, has had an involvement in the creation and theming of amusement park rides and attractions.
+Since 23 May 2003, DreamWorks Animation, an American animation studio, owned by NBCUniversal since 2016, has had an involvement in the creation and theming of amusement park rides and attractions.
 This article details the ventures of DreamWorks Animation in amusement parks.

 History

-In 2003, Universal Parks & Resorts opened the 4D film called Shrek 4-D at Universal Studios Florida, Universal Studios Hollywood and Universal Studios Japan.
+In 2003, Universal Destinations & Experiences opened the 4D film called Shrek 4-D at Universal Studios Florida, Universal Studios Hollywood and Universal Studios Japan.
 The film is chronologically sequenced between the original 2001 film Shrek and Shrek 2 which was released in 2004.
 In 2005 and 2008, Shrek 4-D was added to Warner Bros.
 Movie World and Movie Park Germany respectively (the film was later removed from Warner Bros.
 Movie World and Movie Park Germany in favour of Journey to the Center of the Earth 4-D Adventure and Ice Age: The 4D Experience).

 On 18 March 2010, DreamWorks Animation moved further into the theme park industry with the opening of two themed lands at Universal Studios Singapore.
 The first land is Madagascar which is based upon the 2005 film of the same name.
 The second land is Far Far Away which is based on the Shrek franchise.
 Each of the lands featured a variety of attractions themed after the movies.
 In 2011, Dreamworld announced a $10 million deal with DreamWorks Animation to bring the company's characters to their amusement park.
 In a 3-stage development beginning on 19 December 2011, Dreamworld will open new shows and newly themed rides and attractions.

 In May 2012, the Brazilian theme park Beto Carrero World announced a partnership with DreamWorks Animation, later that year Shrek and other characters began to make meet and greets around the park.
 The first area with DreamWorks Animation characters opened in February 2014, themed to Madagascar, the area features two attractions, a live show and a river rapids ride.
 In March 2016, Beto Carrero World and DreamWorks Animation renewed the partnership for more 10 years, and announced three new themed areas featuring Shrek, How to Train Your Dragon, and Kung Fu Panda.
-The construction is scheduled to start in 2017.
+The construction was scheduled to start in 2017.